aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 By using the VPC configuration you can control all data ingress or egress for SageMaker jobs with your own security controls.
 The minimum expectations on the security group you use for SageMaker jobs are:
 1. Allow ingress and egress from the same security group (self-referencing rule)
-2. Allow outbound access to S3
+2. Allow outbound access to S3 to download and upload data

 Training jobs offer the option to [EnableNetworkIsolation](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html) during creation which prevents any outbound network calls from the algorithm container, even to other AWS services such as Amazon S3.
 No AWS credentials are made available to the container runtime if network isolation is enabled.
 Network isolation is required for training jobs and models run using resources from AWS Marketplace, where this is available.
 For training jobs with multiple instances, inter-container network traffic is limited to job specific peers using dedicated per-job security groups managed by the platform by default.